KQM-git/TCL/docs/evidence/characters/electro/lisa.md

   * Swap In C6 > Stack 1, 2, 3 applied at 00:00 (Stack 1, 2, 3 will all dissipate at 00:15)
   * Tap E > Stack 1 reset at 00:02 (Stack 1 will disspate at 00:17, but Stack 2, 3 remain to dissipate at 00:15)

-Additionally, since having Conductive Stacks is an enemy attribute, other Players who use Lisa in co-op may consume Conductive Stacks should there be any Stacks on a given enemy, regardless if it was them or another Lisa who applied such Stacks.
+Additionally, since having Conductive Stacks is an enemy attribute, other Players who use Lisa in Co-op may consume Conductive Stacks should there be any Stacks on a given enemy, regardless if it was them or another Lisa who applied such Stacks.

 **Evidence:**